ArindamSharma/Image-Processing/README.md

 before running you should have your own training Directory having all images withe respictive txt file(of same name) and a classes.txt file

 ### Run config-1.sh only once
-File will download few required Files
+File will download few required Files.
 ### Run config-2.sh
-when ever there is a new traning data set
+when ever there is a new traning data set.
 ### Run config-3.sh
-when ever traning data set is Required
+when ever traning new data set is Required.
 ### Run config-4.sh
 when detection a image with our custom training data set.